lawlz/PSToThePeople/README.md

 Working Repo for the Preso: 'Powershell to the People'

+## PowerShell to the People!
-## PowerShell Lessons Learned from an InfoSec Guy
+Just some PowerShell Lessons Learned from an InfoSec Guy

 ### Abstract